 See if they'll sign up for an app that you have designs for but not software for it.
 That's easy, but you can't do that for healthcare because you can't sell people things that don't exist because they're going to want to see them because they're going to be put, you know, on or inside people's bodies.

 Every darkness is going to want to know how does it work?
 How many pieces are there?
 Does it break if I push on it, does it break, if I pull on it, like, they're going to want to feel all these small bits at themselves for a social network like ours, right?
 You wouldn't believe the number of people who ask us about how we protect patient privacy.

 Even though it's the first thing we talk about when you sign up for the app.
-Um, but it, you know, it doesn't prevent folks from feeling like they need to protect their patients, which is, I think, the right way to feel.
+But it doesn't prevent folks from feeling like they need to protect their patients, which is, I think, the right way to feel.
 It takes a long time to start a business.

 [24:19] The legal side of building a doctor-only social network Figure 1